Avian influenza virus strains are described as low pathogenicity avian influenza (LPAI) or high pathogenicity avian influenza (HPAI).

 - Ask visitors to wash their hands, practice good hygiene, put on clean protective clothing and use footbaths containing appropriate disinfectants at the entrance to bird areas or sheds.

-- Keep a record of visitors.
+- Keep a record of visitors, including any movement between poultry farms

 - Quarantine new birds.